mindsdb/dbt-mindsdb/README.md

     In has to be created in mindsdb beforehand
 ```
     {{ config(materialized='table', integration='int1') }}
-        select a, bc from ddd JOIN TEST_PREDICTOR_NAME where name > latest
+        select a, bc from ddd JOIN TEST_PREDICTOR_NAME where name > LATEST
 ```
 Notes: predictor_name has been removed.
 Instead it must be set explicitly in JOIN part of the model